directus/directus/docs/configuration/config-options.md

 No additional configuration required.

-### OAuth 2.0 and OpenID
+### SSO (`oauth2` and `openid`)

-Directus' OAuth 2.0 and OpenID integrations provide powerful alternative ways to authenticate into your project.
+Directus' SSO integrations provide powerful alternative ways to authenticate into your project.
 Directus will ask you to login on the external service, and return authenticated with a Directus account linked to that service.

-Directus supports hundreds of OAuth 2.0 and OpenID services, but requires some configuration to authenticate users correctly.
-For example, enabling authentication through GitHub requires creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus:
+For example, you can login to Directus using a github account by creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus:

 ```